julianwachholz/rest-util/README.md

 ----

 - Format XML output
-- Ability to specify additional headers for requests
+- Specify additional headers for requests
+- Test external APIs (using jsonp and the like)

 **Have fun testing!**